Mela User Guide

 Drive

-The amount of gain applied to the input signal.
+Sets the amount of gain applied to the input signal before clipping.

 Sinusoid Graph